peppemintu/Email-Sending-Software/README.md

 # Email-Sending-Software
-Little PET-project.
+Little PET-project for C# practice.
 Automated email-sending software that allows template usage.

+In plan:
+- add UI
+- add ability to choose templates and their contains
-In plan: addition of PosgreSQL to store templates and their data.
+- addition of PosgreSQL to store templates and their data.